🔍 공개 퀴즈 검색

 Cold-blooded animals have higher trophic efficiency than warm-blooded because:

-1. They eat more
+1. They eat more food overall than warm-blooded

-2. They are carnivores
+2. They are strict carnivores with efficient digestion

-4. They are larger
+4. They are larger in body size than warm-blooded

 In the energy pyramid, the largest amount of energy is found in: